Davis Falls

-Devi's Fall (पाताले छाँगो) which literal meaning is Paatal Ko Chango means “Underworld’s Waterfall” is a waterfall located at Pokhara in Kaski District, Nepal.
+Davis Falls (पाताले छाँगो) also known as David's Falls or Devi's Falls in English and known in Nepali पातालको छाँगो (Paatal Ko Chango) literally meaning “Underworld’s Waterfall” is a waterfall located in Pokhara in Kaski District, Nepal.
 The water forms a tunnel after reaching the bottom.
 This tunnel is approximately 500 ft long and runs 100 ft below ground level.
-On 31 July 1961, a Swiss male-female couple went swimming but the woman drowned in a pit because of the overflow.
-Her body was recovered three days later in river Phusre with great effort.
-Her father wished to name it "David's Fall" after her daughter's name but changed to Devi's Fall.
-Its Nepali name is Patale Chango, which literal meaning is Paatal Ko Chango means "Underworld's Waterfall".
+On 31 July 1961, a Swiss couple went swimming but the woman drowned in the pit because of the overflow.
+Her body was recovered three days later in the river Phusre with great effort.
+Her father wished to name it "David's Fall" after his daughter.
 This is one of the most visited places in Nepal.

 After exiting the tunnel, the water passes through a cave called Gupteshwor Mahadev Cave or "cave beneath the ground".
 The Phewa Lake dam is the water source of this falls.
-The cave also acts as a tourism site because it has complex designs and people even forget the way which is inside the cave.
+The cave is a tourist site because it has complex designs and people even forget the way which is inside the cave.

 Tourism

-It is an attraction for tourists and locals.
 Thousands of Nepalis visit for recreation and enjoyment.
 Visitors can try their luck on the luck pond constructed there by throwing and placing the coin on the statue of God.
 Likewise, one can find a model of traditional typical Nepali house and a series of statue of Nepali people wearing traditional dresses where visitors can click photo.